207: Wild Rebels

 Looks like some local color there. –Yeah, “white trash.”

-If you take these bikers internally, do not induce vomiting. –The movie will do that for you—like an Ipecac.
-Oh, the Genesis album?
+If you take these bikers internally, do not induce vomiting. –The movie will do that for you—like an Ipecac. –An Ipeca—oh, that Genesis album?

 “If swallowed, do not induce vomiting” is a warning found on bottles of some poisonous substances, such as household cleaners and other commonly available chemicals.
 (The medical reasoning behind the warning is that poisons that cause chemical burns on the way down can also cause more damage on the way back up.)
 Syrup of Ipecac is an over-the-counter medicine meant to induce vomiting in the case of accidental poisoning.
 The 1981 album from the British band Genesis, their eleventh studio album, is titled Abacab.
 It was the number one album on the U.K. charts for 27 weeks.

 Tommy Lasorda?
-Thanks for the ride, Mr. Lasorda. –Now remember, just one delicious shake in the morning and lunch and then a sensible meal ... –Yeah, thanks for the ride and good luck with the football team or whatever it is you do.
+Thanks for the ride, Mr. Lasorda. –Now remember, just one delicious shake in the morning and lunch and then a sensible meal after ... –Yeah, whatever.
+Thanks for the ride.
+Hey, good luck with the football team or whatever it is you do.

 Kinda like the back yard of the Brady Bunch house.

 The Brady Bunch is a sitcom that aired on the ABC television network from 1969 to 1974 and then went on to international syndication.
 Most of the scenes in the show, about a large blended American family, take place in the Brady home—a sprawling example of the split level suburban dream house of that era.
 The actual house filmed for exterior establishing shots was built in 1959 and is located in Studio City, within the city limits of Los Angeles, California.
-The owners have extensively re-landscaped the property to make it less recognizable to Brady Bunch fans.
+The house sold in 1973 for $61,000, then went on the market again in 2018, listed at $1.8 million.
+After a bidding war with TV host Lance Bass, Home & Garden Television (HGTV) purchased the property for $3.5 million, and announced plans to “restore the Brady Bunch home to its 1970s glory.”

 Ronald McDonald, shakin’ his McBooty.